amamory-ampere/openmp-offloading/openmp_gpu/readme.md

+# Introduction

+This document explains how to setup OpenMP for GPU offloading in both X86 computer (refered as host computer) and in a NVidia Xavier board.

 # Hardware requirements

+In the host computer, it's necessary to check the *Computing Capability* of the existing GPU.
 In the [clang/CmakeList.txt](https://github.com/llvm/llvm-project/blob/ef32c611aa214dea855364efd7ba451ec5ec3f74/clang/CMakeLists.txt#L297) one will find these comments that say that the minimun hardware requiment for GPU offloading with OpenMP is a GPU with *Computing Capability 3.5*, refered as *sm_35*.
 Please check [wikipedia](https://en.wikipedia.org/wiki/CUDA) to see the CUDA compute capability of your GPU.